-Capability Designator Description TLS Solution Т Requirement that applies to the MA Solution that connects to the Red Network using IPsec as the Outer layer and TLS or SRTP as the Inner layer, as described in Section 6.3 VPN Solution V Requirement that applies to the MA solution that connects to the Red Network using two IPsec tunnels, as described in Section 6.2 TLS Infrastructure TI Requirement that applies specifically to the infrastructure associated with the TLS solution VPN Infrastructure VI Requirement that applies specifically to the infrastructure associated with the VPN solution TLS EUD TE Requirement that applies specifically to the EUD associated with the TLS solution VPN EUD VE Requirement that applies specifically to the EUD associated with the VPN solution All Solution All Requirement that applies to the EUD and to the Infrastructure, Components regardless if it is a VPN solution or a TLS solution CDPs С Requirement that applies to the MA Solution that includes CDPs, as described in Key Management Requirements Annex.
-Multiple Security MS Requirement that applies to MA solution infrastructure which Levels supports multiple security levels thorough the same Outer VPN Gateway Wireless WC Requirement that applies to EUDs which include a Dedicated Connectivity to Outer VPN and wireless connectivity to a Computing Device Dedicated Outer VPN
+Capability Designator Description TLS Solution Т Requirement that applies to the MA Solution that connects to the Red Network using IPsec as the Outer layer and TLS or SRTP as the Inner layer, as described in Section 6.2.
+VPN Solution V Requirement that applies to the MA solution that connects to the Red Network using two IPsec tunnels, as described in Section 6.1.
+TLS Infrastructure TI Requirement that applies specifically to the infrastructure associated with the TLS solution.
+VPN Infrastructure VI Requirement that applies specifically to the infrastructure associated with the VPN solution.
+TLS EUD TE Requirement that applies specifically to the EUD associated with the TLS solution.
+VPN EUD VE Requirement that applies specifically to the EUD associated with the VPN solution.
+All Solution All Requirement that applies to the EUD and to the infrastructure, Components regardless if it is a VPN solution or a TLS solution.
+CDPs С Requirement that applies to the MA Solution that includes CDPs, as described in the CSfC Key Management Requirements Annex.
+Multiple Security MS Requirement that applies to MA solution infrastructure which supports Levels multiple security levels thorough the same Outer VPN Gateway.
+Connectivity to WC Requirement that applies to EUDs which include a Dedicated Outer VPN.
+Dedicated Outer VPN Virtual EUD VZ Requirement that applies specifically to the EUD with Software Virtualization.
+Hardware Isolation HI Requirement that applies to EUDs with Enhanced Hardware Isolation Requirements.

-Any solution that follows this CP must implement each applicable capability for their solution (e.g., all VPN EUD (V), VPN Infrastructure (VI), and VPN Solution (V) requirements for a solution supporting only VPN EUDs), and may implement multiple capabilities.
-The "Capabilities" column in the requirements tables in Sections 11 through 15 identifies which capabilities the requirement applies to.
+Any solution that follows this CP must implement each applicable capability for their solution (e.g., all VPN EUD (VE), VPN Infrastructure (VI), and VPN Solution (V) requirements for a solution supporting only VPN EUDs), and may implement multiple capabilities.
+The "Capabilities" column in the requirements tables in Sections 11 through 15 identifies which capabilities the requirement applies.
 A requirement is only applicable to a solution if the "Capabilities" column for that requirement lists one or more of the capabilities being implemented by the solution.